What Is Litha? Meaning, History, and Summer Solstice Traditions for 2026

 Summer Solstice Spell Jar for Creativity and Good Luck

 This is one of my favorite Summer Solstice morning rituals.
 This spell jar ritual harnesses the vibrant energy of the Summer Solstice, empowering you with creativity, luck, and prosperity.
-I created a video tutorial you can check out here:
+I created a video tutorial you can check out below:

 Midsummer Magick: Summer Solstice Ritual Oil Spell Jar | Celebrating Litha